Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Core Mods/Move Mod.md

 Effects:

-Allows You To Move.
+Allows You To Move, You Move 1 More Hex Then Normal.

-No Increase In Power.
+Every 2 Levels, Increase Hex Movement Buff By 1.